GSA/digitalgov.gov/content/posts/2016-03-16-my-data-empowering-all-americans-with-personal-data-access.md

 url: /2016/03/16/my-data-empowering-all-americans-with-personal-data-access/
 date: 2016-03-16 11:10:02 -0400
 title: 'My Data: Empowering All Americans with Personal Data Access'
-summary: 'Summary:&nbsp;Consumers empowered with their own data are in the driver&rsquo;s seat to make informed choices.
+summary: 'Summary: Consumers empowered with their own data are in the driver&rsquo;s seat to make informed choices.
 In the 21st century economy, Americans rely on online services to access personal bank accounts, pay bills, and shop online, so why don&rsquo;t we have similar interactions with Federal government through easy-to-use, online tools?
 The answer is we can&mdash;and increasingly'
 authors:
   - phaedra-chrousos
   - kristen-honey